Are you involved with a group, project, cause, movement, idea, social impact organization, nonprofit or other potential

 Is your annual budget less than $3,000,000? (more or less)

 Are you interested in receiving thoughtful and candid feedback about your proposal (or other materials) from an experienced evaluator?

 Would you like to see your proposal featured on the Unfunded List and distributed to a wide network of philanthropists and funders?

 If you answered yes to all five questions then your proposal is eligible.
 We look forward to reviewing it.
 Good luck with your submission!

-We will be updating the list next on June 1, 2017.
-Proposals for the next iteration of the list are due on March 15, 2017.
-You may submit a proposal at anytime between now and March 15th and be considered for the June update.
+We will be updating the list next on December 1, 2017.
+Proposals for the next iteration of the list are due on or before October 1, 2017.
+You may submit a proposal at anytime between now and October 1 and be considered for the June update.
+Earlier submissions will likely receive more feedback than later ones so you are encouraged to submit early and often.

-The inaugural Unfunded List was announced on Giving Tuesday 2015.
+The inaugural Unfunded List was announced on Giving Tuesday in 2015.

 If you have questions about your eligibility please contact firstname.lastname@example.org